 Early feedback for Scoped Storage was not very good.
 There was even a petition that asked Google to remove the feature rethink its implementation.

-Any app that is targeted for Android 10 or later must use the new storage APIs, and that includes Scoped Storage.
+Any app that is targeted for Android 11 or later must use the new storage APIs, and that includes Scoped Storage.
 Changes to Google Play's developer agreement say that starting August 1, 2020 all new apps submitted to Google Play must target Android 10 or later, and all updates to existing apps must target Android 10 or later as of November 1, 2020.
 Expect this same behavior and next year apps will likely be required to target Android 11.

 That means that unless an app developer is willing to let an app wither and die in a sea of old apps, Scoped Storage must be implemented soon.
 Luckily, this time Google has listened to feedback and made things easier for apps that have a need for full or special access and the new APIs in Android 11 make other things easier, too.
 A safer and more secure Android is something we all should want.